JavierGelatti/docker-cim-compiler/README.md

 ## Usage
 To execute a simula program you can use the `run_simula` script, that uses the image [available in Docker Hub](https://hub.docker.com/r/javiergelatti/simula/).
-For example, to execute the `example_program.sim` file run:
+For example, to execute the `example_program.sim` file, run:

 ```
 ./run_simula example_program.sim